Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="webinjectframework"></a>
-#### WebInject Framework
+#### wif

-The WebInject Framework passes the batch name, the parent folder of the test case file, and the current run number to WebInject.
-WebInject uses this information to create links back to the WebInject Framework results summary.
+The WebImblaze Framework passes the batch name, the parent folder of the test step file, and the current run number to WebImblaze.
+WebImblaze uses this information to create links back to the WebImblaze Framework results summary.
 These links can be found in the individual html step files (e.g. 10.html, 20.html).

 This section looks like: